ovh/docs/pages/platform/ai/notebook_tuto_09_spam_classifier/guide.en-gb.md

 order: 09
 ---

-**Last updated 22th November, 2022.**
+**Last updated 22nd November, 2022.**

 ## Objective

-This tutorial will allow you to build a simple spam classifier with **OVHcloud AI Notebooks**.
-You will be able to meet the concepts of logistic regression, dimension reduction, stop words, quantiles and much more.
+This tutorial will show you how to build a simple spam classifier with **OVHcloud AI Notebooks**.
+You will be able to learn the concepts of logistic regression, dimension reduction, stop words, quantiles and much more.
 A very simple Machine Learning model will be used: the **logistic regression**.

-At the end of this tutorial, you will have learned the principal methods to build your own **spam classifier**.
+At the end of this tutorial, you will have learnt the principal methods to build your own **spam classifier**.

 ![image](images/spam-classifier.png){.thumbnail}